 There were plenty of towels and a bathtub with a shower combination.

-You might notice that I feel ambivalent about this room.
-It had great features that allowed me to save money by preparing breakfasts and dinners in the room.
+Overall, I felt fairly ambivalent toward this room.
+On one hand, the room had great features that allowed me to save money by preparing meals in the room.
 That left me with only having to purchase lunch in the parks.

-However, the room had a bit of a musty smell to it, and that bothered me.
+But on the other hand, the room had a bit of a musty smell, and that bothered me.
 Was it dirty?
 No, but it wasn’t as deeply cleaned as I would have liked.

 Additionally, the Towneplace Suites at Flamingo Crossings is a pet-friendly hotel.
 Somehow, I missed that and probably wouldn’t have stayed here if I had known.

 Don’t get me wrong.
-I love pets and have pets, but I do not travel with them.
+I love and have pets, but I do not travel with them.

 You might think, how did you miss that?
 I’ve stayed at the adjoining resort next door many times, and it is not a pet-friendly hotel.
 So I didn’t research this point in advance.